 At Martin Law, our attorneys guide VA compensation claims through the appeal process.
-The VA has distinguished our attorneys Frank J. Udinson, Joseph Huttemann, and Mary LeMieux-Fillery as certified veterans benefit specialists.
+The VA has distinguished our attorneys Frank J. Udinson and Joseph Huttemann as certified veterans benefit specialists.

 If your military service resulted in a disability and you have wrongly been denied VA compensation, speak with an experienced Pennsylvania lawyer at Martin Law.
 Call 215.587.8400 to make an appointment.
 You may also contact us online.